Weekend in Bruges

 Stroll through downtown

-The inner city of Bruges is a true paradise to walk around in; the many small streets, canals, and beautiful houses.
-On the website of tourism Bruges you can download several city walks for free.
+The inner city of Bruges is a true paradise to walk around in, its many small streets, canals, and beautiful houses.
+On the website of tourism Bruges, you can download several city walks for free.

 Visit the Basilica of the Holy Blood

-The Basilica of the Holy Blood consists of a lower chapel and upper chapel.
+The Basilica of the Holy Blood consists of a lower chapel and an upper chapel.
 In the upper chapel, the relic of the Holy Blood is kept.
 Every year on Ascension Day, the relic is carried around in the Procession of the Holy Blood.
-The basilica is free to visit every day; only the treasury is paying.
+The basilica is free to visit every day; only the treasury charges.

 Visit brewery Bourgogne des Flanders